population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 model for households that see a change in the dependent variable over time.
 For the conditional *ordered* logit model, the actual values of the dependent variable are irrelevant.
-Instead, greater values correspond to higher-value outcomes (Baetschmann et al., 2015).
+Instead, greater values correspond to higher-value outcomes [@Baetschmann2015].
 Hence, for our regressions, a positive coefficient for lockdowns represents an increase in household income, a negative coefficient represents a decrease, and a coefficient near 0 indicates that income remained stable.